Wheeland History, Family Crest & Coats of Arms

 Early Origins of the Wheeland family

-Waterford (Irish: Port Láirge), anciently the Deise region, on the South coast of Ireland in the Province of Munster.
+The surname Wheeland was first found in County Waterford (Irish: Port Láirge), anciently the Deise region, on the South coast of Ireland in the Province of Munster.

 Early History of the Wheeland family